jeroenr/debloy/README.md

 ### Tasks

+    cap deb:bootstrap

+This sets up the environment for dpkg or apt deployment, depending on your configuration.

     cap deb:deploy

-This deploys the debian packages and does a simple apt-get install of on the target servers.
+This deploys the debian packages on the target servers.

 ### Configuration